 And, a word on breastfeeding-it's your choice.
-Most moms we meet want to nurse their baby, and we encourage that.
+Most moms we meet want to try to nurse their baby, and we encourage that.
 AND we counsel moms daily assuring them that they are not a bad mother if nursing doesn't work for them.
 Momming is hard enough without feeling shame or failure.

 Happy and healthy mom is best for baby.

 #1 My milk has not come in, should I use a breast pump?